Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/userspace-api/media/v4l/dev-raw-vbi.rst

 in the ``capabilities`` field of struct :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl.
-At least one of the read/write, streaming or asynchronous I/O methods must be supported.
+At least one of the read/write or streaming I/O methods must be supported.
 VBI devices may or may not have a tuner or modulator.

 Supplemental Functions